Contributed By Wesslau Sӧderqvist Advokatbyrå

 The GDPR offers a general authorisation of transfers of personal data to third countries or international organisations where the European Commission has decided that a third country, a territory or one or more specified sectors within that third country, or the organisation in question ensures an adequate level of protection.
 The European Commission adequacy decision on 12 July 2016 for transfers of personal data to the USA for commercial reasons ((EU) 2016/1250) was struck down by the CJEU on 16 July 2020.
 Following the decision, industry actors as well as public authorities have struggled with assessing their transfers of personal data and their legal exposure from said transfers.
 The European Data Protection Board (EDPB) has issued guidelines regarding supplementary measures to eliminate the risks of USA authorities accessing personal data transferred relying on any of the other transfer mechanisms.
 However, these guidelines practically restrict the utility in processing to encrypted and non-indexed storage and pseudonymised processing.

-The European Commission has so far recognised Andorra, Argentina, Canada (commercial organisations), the Faroe Islands, Guernsey, Israel, the Isle of Man, Japan, Jersey, New Zealand, Switzerland and Uruguay as providing adequate protection.
-The European Commission has announced that adequacy talks are ongoing with South Korea and it has begun the process towards the adoption of two adequacy decisions for transfers of personal data to the United Kingdom, one under the GDPR and the other for the Law Enforcement Directive.
+The European Commission has so far recognised Andorra, Argentina, Canada (commercial organisations), the Faroe Islands, Guernsey, Israel, the Isle of Man, Japan, Jersey, New Zealand, the Republic of Korea, Switzerland, the United Kingdom and Uruguay as providing adequate protection.

 Where there is no adequacy decision, personal data may still be transferred to a third country or an international organisation when the transferring party has provided appropriate safeguards and there are enforceable data subject rights and effective legal remedies available to data subjects.